mecmartini/soulweb-docs/docs/drupal/drupal_multisite.md

 ## Configure your multisite domains and aliases with sites.php

-On your `drupal` installation, under `sites/default` copy the file `example.sites.php` in `sites` folder and configure your subsite domains and aliases as below:
+On your `drupal` installation, under `sites` copy and past the file `example.sites.php` in the same folder, naming it `sites.php`, and configure your sub-site domains and aliases as below:

     $sites = array(
       'example.dev' => 'it.example.dev',